mirthturtle/shimari-extension/README.md

 ## Support

 If you enjoy this extension, please consider a [Mirth Turtle Membership](https://mirthturtle.com/memberships) or burning some [Raccooncoin](https://mirthturtle.com/raccooncoin).
 If you use it on stream, a [shoutout](https://twitch.tv/mirthturtle) is always appreciated.

+## License

+This project's code is released under the MIT License.
+It also uses images from the [go-assets](https://github.com/atarnowsky/go-assets) repository, available under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.